1st Nationwide Mortgage

 OC-Specific DSCR Considerations

 AB 1482 statewide rent cap.
 California’s statewide rent cap (5% + CPI, max 10%) applies to most OC rentals with standard exemptions for single-family homes not owned by corporations and buildings less than 15 years old.
-OC cities generally don’t have additional local rent control on top of AB 1482, unlike LA city — but always verify the specific property.
+OC cities generally don’t have additional local rent control on top of AB 1482, unlike the City of LA — but verify the specific property’s eligibility.

 STR regulations vary by city.
 Irvine HOA rules and some OC city ordinances restrict short-term rentals significantly.
 Most DSCR underwriting in OC assumes long-term rental income.
-Coastal cities like Newport Beach and Laguna Beach have specific STR permit and use requirements — verify before underwriting STR income.
+Coastal cities like Newport Beach and Laguna Beach have specific STR permit and use requirements — verify permit status before underwriting any STR income projection.

 HOA implications.
-OC has one of the highest HOA densities in Southern California (particularly Irvine, South OC planned communities, and gated coastal developments).
-HOA dues factor directly into DSCR calculation as part of PITIA — high HOA can make otherwise workable properties DSCR-tight.
-Run the math with actual HOA before submitting.
+OC has one of the highest HOA densities in Southern California, particularly in Irvine, South OC planned communities, and gated coastal developments.
+HOA dues factor directly into DSCR calculation as part of PITIA.
+A $450/month HOA on a property with tight rental margin can sink an otherwise workable deal.
+Run the math with the actual HOA amount before submitting.

 Prop 13 tax advantage.
 California’s Prop 13 caps property tax increases at 2% annually based on purchase-date assessed value.
-For long-term DSCR holds in appreciating OC markets, taxes stay predictable while rents grow.
+For long-term DSCR holds in appreciating OC markets, taxes stay predictable while rents grow — a structural benefit that improves cash flow over time.

 Conforming loan limit.
-Orange County’s conforming loan limit is $1,249,125 — meaning standard DSCR applies up to this amount; jumbo DSCR above it.
-Much of coastal OC exceeds this threshold — jumbo DSCR is the operative product for Newport Beach, Laguna Beach, and premium Irvine neighborhoods.
+Orange County’s conforming loan limit is $1,249,125 — meaning standard DSCR applies up to this amount and jumbo DSCR above it.
+Much of coastal OC routinely exceeds this threshold.
+Newport Beach, Laguna Beach, and premium Irvine neighborhoods are jumbo DSCR territory.

 OC Submarkets Where DSCR Works